Kidney stones (also called renal calculi, nephrolithiasis or urolithiasis) are hard deposits made of minerals and salts that form inside your kidneys.

 Most small kidney stones won't require invasive treatment.
 You may be able to pass a small stone by:

 Medical therapy.
 Your doctor may give you a medication to help pass your kidney stone.
 This type of medication, known as an alpha blocker, relaxes the muscles in your ureter, helping you pass the kidney stone more quickly and with less pain.
+Examples of alpha blockers include tamsulosin (Flomax) and the drug combination dutasteride and tamsulosin (Jalyn).

 Large stones and those that cause symptoms